starbelt/evtolpy/docs/theory/evtol-sizing.md

 * Aerodynamic lift, induced drag, parasite drag, weight, and climb forces are included.
 * Horizontal velocity starts from 0 and increases to a final velocity estimated from the average.
 * Vertical velocity is considered **constant** throughout the segment (no vertical acceleration).
-* The average shaft power is calculated using horizontal and vertical forces with rotor efficiency.
+* Average shaft power is then calculated based on horizontal and vertical forces with rotor efficiency.

 **Displacement, Acceleration, and Velocity Components**
 * Let: